 It was a beautiful evening on a perfect summer day.
 My friends and me, like most friend groups, couldn’t come to an easy consensus on what current box office movie we wanted to watch.
 We had two options, and one happened to be a movie with a female lead.
-I suggested the movie with a female lead with no particular reason as to that fact.
+I suggested the movie with a female lead for no particular reason as to that fact.
 “Naaa” Mr. I have ignorant opinions formed by society’s idea of women, said.
 “It has a female lead”, he smirked with a caricature like expression on his face.
 I stared at him.
 What da what?!

 Nigeria (Random day, 2012)

 I’m sitting in a cab in Lagos.
 Mr. taxi driver who was probably a taxi driver due to bad economic situations is driving like a crazed lunatic.
 “Oga please slow down, why do you have to go so fast?”
 I asked as I was being flung from side to side at the back of his taxi.
-He raised his hand to hush me “Calm down, I don’t like women shouting at me” he frowned as he screeched through another sharp turn. “pretends to be shocked!”
+He raised his hand to hush me “Calm down, I don’t like women shouting at me” he frowned as he screeched through another sharp turn.
+Me: “pretends to be shocked!”

 Spain (Random day, 2017)